 DIRECTOR OPERATIONS

-Capt Sanjay Mishra
+Capt.
+Sanjay Mishra

 Has 30 years of aviation experience and over 13,500 hours of accident/incident free flying experience on both fixed and rotary wing Helicopter.
 He has been a Check Pilot and Examiner on Bell 412 as well as AW 139 helicopters.